Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

    - Or atleast a view of all the orders

 5. Push notification
-   - notification when the order is complete
+   - Notification when the order is complete

 ### References